khlaifiabilel/Autonomous-UAV-visual-navigation/README.md

-# AI Powered Unmanned Aerial Vehicle (Autonomous-UAV-visual-navigation)
+# AI Powered Unmanned Aerial Vehicle (Autonomous-UAV-visual-navigation using Jetson nano 2gb)

 This project contains deep neural networks, computer vision and control code, hardware instructions and other artifacts that allow users to build a drone or a ground vehicle which can autonomously navigate through highly unstructured environments like forest trails, sidewalks, etc. Our TrailNet DNN for visual navigation is running on NVIDIA's Jetson embedded platform.
 The project's deep neural networks (DNNs) can be trained from scratch using publicly available data.